-Use Our Before and After Gallery to Help Determine Size and Shape
+Use Our Before and After Gallery to Help Pick Implant Size

-Take a look at our before and after breast aug gallery to see photos of patients who have undergone breast augmentation with Dr. Rodriguez, Board Certified Plastic Surgeon with over 20 years of experience.
+Take a look at our before and after breast augmentation photo gallery to see pictures of actual patients who have undergone breast augmentation.
 Examining the pictures will help you consider what size and shape might be right for you.
 Please note that all of the patients featured there have given their written consent to have their photos displayed on our site.
 We are very grateful for their willingness to participate in patient education!

 What decisions do I need to make before my breast augmentation procedure?

 Most patients elect to have Breast Augmentation with breast implants, because it is the most affordable option.
-For those patients who go with implants, Dr. Rodriguez will discuss the following decisions with you during your initial breast augmentation consultation:
+For those patients who go with implants, we discuss the following decisions during your initial breast augmentation consultation: